Start an Application Service Provisioning Business in Dubai

 Licensing Requirements and Compliance Obligations

-The Business Licence for activity code 6311.03 is issued by the Dubai South Business Hub Free Zone authority.
+The Business License for activity code 6311.03 is issued by the Dubai South Business Hub Free Zone authority.
 The application process requires a standard set of documents, including passport copies for all shareholders and directors, a completed application form, shareholder details, and a business plan outlining the nature and scope of services to be provided.

 ICT service providers should also be aware of the UAE Telecommunications and Digital Government Regulatory Authority (TDRA), which oversees telecommunications and digital services across the country.
 Depending on the specific services offered, particularly those involving network-based communications or data handling, operators may need to ensure their activities comply with TDRA guidelines and any relevant sector-specific regulations.